OpenFLUID/openfluid/README.md

 ![](resources/graphics/openfluid_official_400.png)

-**OpenFLUID is a software environnement for modelling and simulation of complex landscape systems**
+**OpenFLUID is a software environment for modelling and simulation of complex landscape systems**

-Further informations are available on the [OpenFLUID](https://www.openfluid-project.org/) site at [www.openfluid-project.org](https://www.openfluid-project.org/).
+Further information is available on the [OpenFLUID](https://www.openfluid-project.org/) site at [www.openfluid-project.org](https://www.openfluid-project.org/).

 See also the LICENSE and AUTHORS files included in the sources.